AI Slop Encyclopedia: Every Pattern, Every Fix, Every Tool

 10. No Varied Border Radius

 rounded-2xl or rounded-lg.
-Real design varies radius by context: small radius for buttons (rounded-md), medium for cards (rounded-xl), large for hero images (rounded-3xl), and none for full-bleed sections.11.
+Vary it by context — rounded-md for buttons, rounded-xl for cards, rounded-3xl for hero images, none for full-bleed sections.11.
 No CSS Grid with Named Areas

 .layout {